-This is super simple in 3 terms, makers markets usually:
+This is super simple in 3 terms.
+Makers Markets usually:

-- 2. Handmade in the UK
+- 2. Are handmade in the UK.

-It does indeed.
+It does indeed!
 Hopefully this little niggle won’t spread too far!

 The totally awesome FarGo Village are also hosting a selection of Makers Markets this year and we cannot wait to showcase them for you (coming soon).
+Watch this space!

 Recently we have also had the Makers Central team join us with their event too.
 This is a huge event for makers themselves to attend but you can find a heap of stalls there too.
+Check it out!